"Friedrich, why didn't you..."

 Falling in love with the idea of love

-When we compare the two proposals not only there is a huge difference in Jo´s reactions but it comes pretty clear that Laurie is essentially begging and Friedrich is making an offer.
-Fritz wants to tell her how he feels about her and let her decide.
-After Jo has left New York they have been writing letters to each others and when he comes to visit Jo in Concord he hopes to see signs of love from Jo and when he reveals to Jo that he has gotten a job and he is going to the west Jo´s walls go down.
+Friedrich´s proposal is complete opposite.
+He wants to tell her how he feels about her and let her decide.
+After Jo has left New York they have been writing letters to each others and when he comes to see Jo in Concord he hopes to see signs of love from Jo and when he reveals to her that he has gotten a job and he is going to the west Jo´s walls go down.

 He gives Jo all the power and control and he lets her know that everything what she feels and thinks is important for him and he wants to make sure that she returns to his feelings and that their lives and goals work together.
-He is not even making a marriage proposal he is asking if she could love him.
-In comparison to Laurie Friedrich´s screen portrayals are always much closer to the books even if most of his parts are left out because he is less romanticised character.
-He also acknowledges his flaws and is aware of them same way as Jo acknowledges hers.
-In terms of Friedrich´s narrative Little Women is also about identity but in his case it is not so much about building identity but when he falls in love with Jo he reshapes his already existing identity.
+He is not even making a marriage proposal.
+He is asking if she could love him.
+In comparison to Laurie Friedrich´s screen portrayals are always closer to the books, even if most of his parts are left out because he is less romanticized character.
+He also acknowledges his flaws same way as Jo does.
+In terms of Friedrich´s narrative Little Women is also about identity but in his case it is not about forming identity but when he falls in love with Jo he reshapes his already existing identity.

-Louisa was a great admirer of German writer and poet Goethe and lots of research has been made on Goethe´s influence on many Louisa May Alcott´s works.
-For example Long Fatal Love Chase has many parallels with Goethe´s Faust.
-Less research has been done between Goethe´s writings and Little Women.
-Goethe was one of Louisa´s favourite authors and in the transcendentalist circles which Louisa was part of Goethe was an important figure.
-She had a great admiration towards German romanticism and philosophy.
-Louisa´s copy of Wilhelm Meister´s Apprenticeship (to which she had scribbled notes all over) was given to her by Waldo Emmerson who noticed young Louisa´s interest towards the author to whom she later credited to be her greatest teacher what it comes to writing.
-In Little Women Friedrich gives Jo copy of Shakespeare´s work and through that Jo learns how much more there is to learn about storytelling.
-Goethe was one of the models for Fritz which puts Friedrich´s positive impact on Jo´s writing into a new light.
+Louisa was a great admirer of German writer and poet Goethe.
+Lot of research has been made on Goethe´s influence on Louisa´s writings.
+For example long fatal love chase has many parallels with Goethe´s faust.
+But less research has been done between Goethe´s writings and Little Women.
+Goethe was one of Louisa´s favorite authors and she credited him to be the one author who has taught her the most about creating and understand characters.
+Her copy of Wilhelm Meister´s Apprenticeship was given to her by Waldo Emmerson (and Louisa filled it with scribbles and personal observations).
+In Little Women Friedrich gives Jo copy of Shakespeare´s work and through that Jo learns how much more there is to find out about storytelling.
+Fritz also encourages Jo to study people around her so that she becomes better at developing and creating characters.
+Goethe was one of the biggest inspirations for Friedrich´s character.

 Trigger warning there will be mentions of suicides.

 What it comes to Laurie´s character arc there are lots of themes that come straight from Goethe´s writings.
-Goethe´s first financially successful novel The sorrows of young Werther.
-Is a semi-biographical novel.
+Goethe´s first financially successful novel (and first German international best-seller) The sorrows of young Werther is a semi-biographical novel.
 Both protagonist young Werther and Goethe himself grew up privileged same way as Laurie.
-Werther´s love interest Charlotte is marrying another wealthy man Albert.
-Werther makes Charlotte his only sole purpose of his living.
+Werther´s love interest Charlotte is marrying another worthy man Albert.
+Werther makes Charlotte the only sole purpose of his living.
 He is not only miserable.
 He is proud of his misery.
 In fact he endorses it.
 As a result he commits a suicide.
 What kills Werther is not being disappointed in love.
 It has nothing to do with Charlotte.
 What kills him is the toxic self-centeredness.
 What is common with Werther and Laurie is that they are both extremely sensitive.
-Same way as Little Women the Sorrows of young Werther has often been misread.
-Some readers endorsed and glamorized Werther´s suicide and when the book came big it actually caused a wave of suicides of young people in Germany.
-Who tried to emulate the tragic end of their romantic hero.
+Same way as Little Women the sorrows of young Werther has often been misread.
+Some readers endorsed and glamorised Werther´s suicide and when the book became vastly popular it started a wave of suicides of young people in Germany who tried to emulate the tragic end of their romantic hero.

 Wilhelm Meister´s Apprenticeship and Laurie´s redemption arc